top of page

 From this project, I learned that a solid idea makes it easy to recognize the features that should be introduced to a user from the beginning.
 When the concepts of the app's features were clear, the summary of them were as well, and this definitely expedited the FTUE creation process and revealed to me what aspects of the app the tutorial needed to cover.

 Additionally, I learned about the importance of accessible design.
-Some of my participants during the usability test had poor eyesight and so the text during the FTUE tutorial was difficult to read.
-The difference between the progress indicator and skip button also wasn't clear, which made it difficult to tell whether they were both buttons that could be interacted with or not.
-Overall, the visual design of this app could have benefited from a little more time and consideration of inclusivity.
+Some of my participants during the usability test had poor eyesight and found it difficult to read some of the text during the FTUE tutorial.
+Some of the color contrasts in the initial wireframes were not easily readable either.
+Overall, the visual design of this app benefited significantly from user testing and a little more consideration of inclusivity.

 bottom of page